MekhyW/CookieBaker-AI/README.md

 # CookieBaker-AI

-Conversational and command execution AI for Cookiebot and Dynamo projects
+Conversational and command execution Intelligence for Cookiebot and Dynamo projects

 ## Project outline: